 Studying in the UK

-Before you arrive in the UK, it’s really important to prepare yourself for life in a new country!
+Before you arrive in Manchester, it’s really important to prepare yourself for life in a new country.
 Read on for helpful tips and information on studying, living and working in the UK.

-RNCM students can book modern accommodation in Sir Charles Groves Hall of Residence, conveniently located next door to the College.
-The Hall is owned and managed by Liberty Living.
+As a new student, you can choose to live in Sir Charles Groves Hall of Residence, right next door to the College.

 Healthcare in the UK